ballerina-platform/ballerina-distribution/examples/websocket-client-mutual-ssl/websocket_client_mutual_ssl.md

 # WebSocket client - Mutual SSL

-Ballerina supports mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
+The WebSocket client allows you to open up a connection secured with Mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
 It ensures that both parties are assured of each other's identity.
+Use the `secureSocket` configurations to secure the client WebSocket connection with Mutual SSL.

 ::: code websocket_client_mutual_ssl.bal :::